Milnor fibre boundary of a non-isolated surface singularity: The Collapsing Main Algorithm

-\subsection{The Collapsing Main Algorithm.}
+\section{\ The Collapsing Main Algorithm}

-\begin{bekezdes} Start again with the graph $\gc$ read from a resolution (cf. \ref{construct})).
-If it has vanishing 2--edges, we will not blow them up, as in (\ref{re:w3}).
-Instead, we will `collapse' them by the procedure described in the previous subsection (\ref{ss:elim}).
+\begin{bekezdes} Start again with a graph $\gc$, as it is given by a certain resolution, and {\em unmodified} by the blowing up procedure \ref{re:w3}.
+Assume that it has no cutting edge which is simultaneously a vanishing 2--edge and both its end vertices are non--arrowheads.
+If it has some vanishing 2--edges, we will not blow them up, as in \ref{re:w3}; instead, we will `collapse' them by the procedure described in the previous section \ref{ss:elim}. \ix{Main Algorithm!Collapsing|textbf}\ix{cutting edge}

-Denote by $\widehat{\gc}$ the (undecorated) graph obtained from $\gc$ by contracting (independently) each subgraphs of type $\gbk$ into a unique vertex.
-All 1--edges, non--vanishing 2--edges, arrowhead vertices and vanishing 2--edges supporting arrowhead vertices naturally survive inheriting the natural adjacency relations.
+Denote by $\widehat{\gc}$ the undecorated graph obtained from $\gc$ by contracting (independently) each subgraphs of type $\gbk$ into a unique vertex.
+All 1--edges, non--vanishing 2--edges, arrowhead vertices and vanishing 2--edges supporting arrowhead vertices survive inheriting the natural adjacency relations.